zephyrproject-rtos/zephyr/boards/st/nucleo_h503rb/doc/index.rst

 Programming and Debugging
 *************************

+Nucleo-H503RB board includes an ST-LINK/V3EC embedded debug tool interface.
+This probe allows to flash the board using various tools.

 Applications for the ``nucleo_h503rb`` board can be built and flashed in the usual way (see :ref:`build_an_application` and :ref:`application_run` for more details).